Non-local electrodynamics in ultra-pure PdCoO$_{2}$: Non-local electrodynamics of metals

 The skin effect takes several forms depending on the nature of the electron dynamics within the skin layer, each characterized by unique frequency dependence and symmetry constraints of the AC surface resistance.
 Mathematically, electromagnetic propagation can be conveniently described via a propagator $\mathcal{A}$ which depends on wavevector $q$ and frequency $\omega$:

 The poles of $\mathcal{A}$ are solutions to Maxwell's equations and give the dispersion relations $q(\omega)$ governing the propagation of electromagnetic modes within the metal.
-The effect of a metal's conductivity $\sigma$ is to induce a complex wavevector; the skin depth is given by $\delta=1/\text{Im}(q)$.
+The effect of a metal's conductivity $\sigma$ is to increase the wavevector and to induce an imaginary component; the skin depth is given by $\delta=1/\text{Im}(q)$.

 In most metals, the relationship between the AC electric field and the induced current density is local---the electric current at a given point in space depends only on the electric field at that same point.
 This is expressed by Ohm's law:

 The reason Ohm's law is valid is that frequent scattering randomizes an electron's momentum on a scale much shorter than the variation of the decaying electric field.
-This gives rise to the classical skin effect (CSE), for which surface resistance is directly related to the local conductivity:
+This gives rise to the \gls{cse}, for which surface resistance is directly related to the local conductivity:

 At low frequency, $R\sim\omega^{1/2}$.
 The symmetry of $R$ is that of the local conductivity tensor $\sigma_{ij}$, which is set by the crystal system.

-However, Ohm's law cannot always be valid: in the absence of momentum-relaxing collisions, an electron's momentum will depend on the entire history of the varying electric field along its trajectory.
+However, Ohm's law cannot always be valid: in the absence of \gls{mr} collisions, an electron's momentum will depend on the entire history of the varying electric field along its trajectory.
 This can be resolved via a generalized, non-local version of Ohm's law using a wavevector-dependent conductivity:

-In this case, $R$ is a wavevector-integrated function of the non-local conductivity, gaining additional anisotropy via the direction of the wavevector $\bm{q}$:
+In this case, $R$ is a wavevector-integrated function of the non-local conductivity, gaining an additional source of anisotropy via the direction of the wavevector $\bm{q}$: